-^{}Electives should include at least 2 of the following: NTRI 8970 Advanced Topics, and for those who have not received a BS degree in dietetics from Auburn University: NTRI 6020 Medical Nutrition I, NTRI 6030 Medical Nutrition II, NTRI 6560 Nutrition and Food Services Management, NTRI 6820 Nutrition and the Life Cycle.
-If these course were taken as part of another program, substitutions are permitted.
+^{}Electives should include at least 2 of the following: NTRI 8970 Advanced Topics in Nutrition, and for those who have not received a BS degree in dietetics from Auburn University: NTRI 6820 Nutrition and the Life Cycle, NTRI 6100 Nutrition in Disease Prevention (2 credits), NTRI 6020 Medical Nutrition I, NTRI 6030 Medical Nutrition II, or NTRI 6560 Nutrition and Food Services Management.
+If these courses were taken as part of another program, substitutions are permitted.

-Appendix C - Ph.D.
+Appendix D - Ph.D.
 Degree Course Requirements